ivarlund/LFUI-icons/README.md

 When working on a new feature, begin by creating a new branch from `main`.
 After finishing your work, squash merge `main` into your branch and then create a pull request.

-Please document the changes that you make in the pull request, along with potential changes to existing classes or variables that should be added to a migration guide later on.
+Please document the changes that you make in the pull request, along with potential changes to existing classes or variables that are to be added to a migration guide later on.

 ## Adding an icon

-Export icon from sketch/figma and make sure to only use filled outlines of the color `#ff0000`.
-That color will be transformed to `currentColor` when the icon sprites are built.
+Export your icon from Sketch or Figma.
+Make sure to use only filled outlines and in color `#ff0000`.
+The build script will replace that exact HEX with `currentColor`.

 Place the new icon in `src/{size}` and build, `npm run build`.